Start with the checklist before the first season gets too big.

 Good first move

-If you are new, start with the planning tools before the gear.
+If you are new, use the beginner homestead checklist before the gear list.

-The best beginner resource is usually a clearer first-season plan, not a bigger cart.
-Use the checklist or buy-first guide, then come back here with a narrower question.
+A clearer first-season plan can save more money than a coupon.
+Use the checklist or buy-first guide, then come back with a narrower buying question.

 Free Guide